Antinomianism

 Chuck Swindoll made a similar assertion about one’s understanding of the carnal Christian:

-which creates tremendous confusion.
-If you don’t understand the carnal Christian, you will begin to believe that you have fallen from grace.
+Let me clarify something because many, many in the family of God have no room in their theology for the carnal Christian, which creates tremendous confusion.
+If you don't understand the carnal Christian, you will begin to believe that you have fallen from grace.
 You will believe that you have been born again and then you will think later when you do these number of things, you have not been born again.(5)

 He warns them against prostitutes and various other sins unbecoming of Christians.
 He even declares that a person could have been so carnal that all of his works will be burned up-yet “he himself shall be saved” (1 Cor 3:15).
 (6)

-To read into carnal and openly teach, as the aforementioned Calvinists do, is to dangerously distort the image of true Christianity.
-By fabricating this new type of Christian, who is behaving just like the darkened, God-hating, hell-bound, Christ rejecters, multitudes are being deceived.
+To read into carnal and openly teach, as the aforementioned grace changers do, is to dangerously distort the image of Christianity.
+By fabricating this new type of antinomian Christian, who is behaving just like the darkened, God-hating, hell-bound, Christ rejecters, multitudes are being deceived.
 Some are even re-opened to the greatest possible danger of being thrown into eternal fire, yet are unaware of it.
+Such proponents have only a false hope.
+Besides the immediate context of 1 Cor.
+3:3, this OSAS concept of the antinomian carnal Christian is also refuted Scripturally by the following:

 Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.
 (1 Cor.
 6:9,10, NASB)

 First, Paul stated by question form the unrighteous will not inherit the kingdom of God (1 Cor.
 6:9), then told us in the next verse how to identify someone who is unrighteous from their behavior.
-The sexually immoral, drunkards and the greedy, among others, are included in this group and will, therefore, be excluded from the kingdom of God, unless they turn from their sins.
+The sexually immoral, drunkards and the greedy, among others, are included in this group and will, therefore, be excluded from the kingdom of God, unless they turn from their sins and get forgiven.
 No exception is made for one who previously believed on Christ.
 This is the true grace teaching, according to Scripture.

-Dear reader, do not be deceived by the glib-speaking, teachers in our day, who will present grace in a different way and speak as to appeal to those having “itching ears” (2 Tim.
+Dear reader, do not be deceived by the glib-speaking teachers in our day, who will present grace in a different way and speak as to appeal to those having “itching ears” (2 Tim.
 4:3).
+Paul also wrote this about a justifying faith:

 Do we, then, nullify the law by this faith?
 Not at all!
 Rather, we uphold the law.
 (Rom 3:31)

 Paul taught against the dietary law and ceremonial law, but upheld the moral law, which is what he is referring to in Rom.
 3:31.
 Remember that truth and Rom.
 3:31.
 That is a very important verse related to this subject.
 Paul certainly was not an antinomian, like many in our dark day have been taught.
 Paul taught the faith in Jesus of Nazareth that justifies is a faith that obeys.
-In Rom.
-2:6,7, Paul wrote:
+Paul wrote:

 God will give to each person according to what he has done.
 To those who by persistence in doing good seek glory, honor and immortality, he will give eternal life.
+(Rom.
+2:6,7)

-See also 1 Cor.
-7:19; Heb.
+Paul could not have been a free grace person.
+See also Heb.
 5:9; Gal.
-6:8,9; 1 John 2:3,4; etc. Remember: If you are not obeying God you do NOT have salvation (Heb.
+6:8,9; 1 John 2:3,4; etc. Remember: If you are not obeying God you do NOT have eternal salvation (Heb.
 5:9).
+Do not be deceived by the antinomian eternal security carnal Christian or free grace teaching.
+QUIZ QUESTION: So is once saved always saved wrong and DANGEROUS?
+ANSWER: Categorically YES!

 GOD BLESS YOU.